jlatouche7/S-P-500-Weekly-Model/README.md

 Results:
 Firstly, my initial thoughts were confirmed with a standard linear regression.
 It was unable to capture the sequential aspect to the data and was essentially useless in predicting anything.
 With my ARIMA models, I found that a standard ARMA was the best at predicting the last 6 years of S&P500 data.
 I chose this period to see how a model could handle the adjustment to and from COVID.
 My SARIMAX model that includes lots of financial features, struggled to compute this.
-Overall, I was able to build a model that is successfully able to predict from week to week, in normal market environments and was also able to adapt to rapidly changing market conditions.
+Overall, my best ARIMA model struggled to be predictive, ending with my predictions averaging about 4 percentage points off, while the log returns themselves only vary about 3.31%, showing their is quite a bit of room for improvement and that my model is not predictive yet.